Yes, Bleach Expires. Here’s What You Need to Know.

 To figure out when a product expires, it’s good to know out when the product was made.
 According to the Clorox website, the production code on the neck of the bottle allows you to figure out how old the bottle of bleach actually is.
 But how would you be able to decipher this code?
 Clorox breaks it down by using the example code A81421321CA3.
 Moving from left to right, the plant number is “A8,” the last two numbers of the year it was made is “14,” and the day of the year the bottle was made is “213.”
 That translates to a bleach bottle being made on the 213th day of the year, or August 1st, 2014.

 According to The Scripps Research Institute, bleach can last about six months.
 After that, “bleach starts to degrade.
 Even in its original bottle, bleach becomes 20 percent less effective as each year goes by.”
 It’s important to know how to correctly store your bottle of bleach.
 According to the Clorox website, a bottle of Clorox Regular Bleach “should be stored between 50°F and 70F°, and away from direct sunlight” and that pertains to bottles that are both sealed and opened.
 Clorox states that a bottle of beach that has been correctly stored has a shelf life for about one year.
 They recommend replacing after one year since sodium hypochlorite begins to break down.
-These are the 10 cleaning myths you need to stop believing—and what to do instead.

 How can you tell if a bottle of bleach has expired?